AdobeDocs/platform-learn.en/help/tutorial-website-implementation/create-a-tags-property.md

 ---
-title: Create a Launch Property
+title: Create a tags property
 description: Learn how to log into the Launch interface and create a Launch property.
 This lesson is part of the Implementing the Experience Cloud in Websites with Launch tutorial.
 exl-id: f83d374a-a831-4598-b9d3-6f183224b589
 ---
-# Create a Launch Property
+# Create a tags property

 In this lesson, you will create your first Launch property.